ggruen/jira_import/README.md

 The repo includes an `install` script that will do a `git pull` and copy `jira_import` to `~/bin`.
 You can run that via a crontab if you want to keep the script updated automatically.

+    # Check for jira_import updates Sunday at midnight
+    0 0 * * 0 /path_to_jira_import_repo/install

 If you'd like an option to install somewhere like /usr/local/bin, submit an issue or a pull request and I'll add it.
 Or, just write a crontab entry like: